BHP Billiton profit slips but still in league of its own

 "We do not like to talk about the capital costs and schedule of things that are not yet approved," he told analysts.

-BHP, battling unions in Australia -- as are its peers everywhere from South Africa to Canada -- warned that rising labour costs will remain a challenge.
+BHP, battling unions in Australia -- as are its peers everywhere from South Africa to Canada -- warned that rising labor costs will remain a challenge.

 Iron ore made up half of the group's earnings, with underlying profit from the core ingredient in steel rising 36 percent to $7.9 billion, boosted by strong growth in volumes.